 Not only does the area’s drug use lead to crime, but it also leads to death.
 In 2016, the county reported 75 drug-related deaths, resulting in a mortality rate of 8%.
 Additionally, the opioid crisis has made its way to Killeen, proving fatal for 17 of the county’s residents in 2017.
 Consequently, opioid use is especially common among Veterans because of prescribed painkillers for injuries they sustained during service.

 As a result, many Veterans become dependent on these highly-addictive medications.
 In fact, in 2017, 54,078 of the nation’s Veterans received an opioid use disorder diagnosis.
 With these concerning facts in mind, the need for specialized rehab in Killeen, Texas is clear.
 Specifically, one that is available to both in-state and out-of-state Veterans.
-Therefore, Sunrise Veterans Health wants nothing more than to get those who fight for our freedom the help they deserve.
+Therefore, Sunrise Rehabilitation and Recovery wants nothing more than to get those who fight for our freedom the help they deserve.

 How Drugs and Alcohol are Affecting Our Veterans